chililisoup/WorldManager/README.md

 `/wm create <id> <nbt>` allows you to create a world without using the gui (advanced). `{seed: 0L, generator: {biome: "minecraft:the_void", type: "fantasy:void"}, type: "minecraft:overworld"}` could be used to create a void world.

 ### Import
-`/wm create <id> <file>` allows you to import a world from a zip, rar or tar archive, or from a folder.
+`/wm create <id> <path> [--custom-config]` allows you to import a world from a zip, rar or tar archive, or from a folder.

 The file / folder needs to contain a valid `level.dat` file.
 This will import the overworld dimension of the given world.

+#### Multiverse
+Multiverse doesn't correctly specify the world configuration.
+WorldManager won't be able to infer configurations like world height or chunk generation.
+You should append `--custom-config` when importing to manually configure your world to match the original configuration as close as possible.

 ### Spawn
 `/wm setspawn` sets the world spawn of the current world to your position.